 The Ridgefield Library strives to provide its patrons with access to the tools and skills they need to learn, work and play in an ever-changing technology environment.
 From personal productivity software to authoritative online databases, you can look to the Library for cost-effective technology solutions and expert staff guidance.

-Located near the information Desk and equipped with black & white and color printers and popular personal productivity software (Microsoft Word, Excel, Publisher and PowerPoint).
+Located near the Adult Service Desk and equipped with black & white and color printers and popular personal productivity software (Microsoft Word, Excel, Publisher and PowerPoint).

 Color scanner and desk-top publishing software